-The first Associates’ Club Championship event was held in 1901, won by Mrs S.R.
+The first Ladies’ Club Championship event was held in 1901, won by Mrs S.R.
 Innes-Noad.
 Mrs D.R.
 Eden was champion 11 times between 1902 and 1919, with five back-to-back wins.
 Mrs Dot Hood was also champion 11 times between 1921 and 1948.
 Post-war winners to dominate the Honour Board include Mrs G. Bayer with seven wins; Mrs K.T.
 Hauritz, Mrs I.J.
-Hughes and Miss T.F.Dunn with five wins each; and the 2015 Ladies’ Club Champion, Lynne Conroy, has nine championships to her name, with a record-breaking six back-to-back wins.
+Hughes and Miss T.F.Dunn with five wins each; and the 2016 Ladies’ Club Champion, Lynne Conroy, has ten championships to her name, with a record-breaking six back-to-back wins from 2003 to 2008.

 Formerly known as the Weekend Championships, this event was upgraded to an Honour Board event in 2014 and renamed in honour of Miss Joan Fletcher.
 All ladies eligible to play on Saturday are eligible for entry to this event.